Japan’s premier retail and dining

 Ginza has more art galleries than any other area in Japan (more than 100) and led the promotion of the Japanese contemporary art scene.
 Since 1889, Kabuzika Theatre has been the national home of kabuki and a space for other art forms.
 The first Japanese-made movies were screened here around the early 1900s.

-The Yurakucho district was alive with American soldiers, cinemas, theatres, strip shows and gay bars after WWII.
+The Yurakucho district was alive with American soldiers, cinemas, theatres, strip shows and gay bars after World War II.
 Today, izakaya pubs cluster around and under the rail tracks and many are open 24 hours.
 They’re a raucous contrast to stately Ginza.
 You have to shout as trains thunder overhead.

 History and trends